Essential Grooming Tools for Medium and Long-Coated Dogs

 We use and recommend two options here, and the deciding factor is really down to you as this can be quite a personal decision...
 We recommend to firstly review our article on slicker brushes to get an understanding of what they do, when they are used, and how to select the most appropriate one for use.

 • Twin-flex slicker (available in two sizes).
 This is a "two in one" option which combines both a soft pad for de-shedding and a firm pad for basic de-matting.
+If you have arthritis, carpal tunnel or similar mobility restrictions, the twin-flex slicker is hands down the best tool for you!

 3. Grooming Spray

 Hands down, we recommend Plush Puppy OMG Grooming Spray.
 This is essential and to be used for each time you brush your dog to help in preventing breakage.
+An alternate option would be Plush Puppy TLC Conditioning Spray which is both a grooming spray and a leave-in conditioner.
+If you are finding the coat has an issue with static, Plush Puppy also make an Anti Static Coat Spray.

 Set yourself a future reminder that once this bottle starts to get low, you can purchase a bottle of concentrate which is more cost effective, and a nice way of being kind to our planet ❤